prioriactions/prioriactions/cran-comments.md

 ## CRAN check notes

 * checking CRAN incoming feasibility ...
 NOTE
-  - Maintainer: ‘Jose Salgado-Rojas <jose.salgado.rojas@hotmail.com>’
+  - Maintainer: ‘Jose Salgado-Rojas <jose.salgroj@gmail.com>’

   **New submission**

 * checking package dependencies ...
 NOTE
-  Package suggested but not available for checking: ‘gurobi’
+  Package suggested but not available for checking: ‘gurobi’ and ‘cplexAPI’

   **This software is not yet available in CRAN, but it is perfectly documented on their website (https://www.gurobi.com/documentation/9.1/refman/r_api_overview.html).
 In addition, there are comprehensive instructions for its installation in the [`gurobi installation` vignette](https://prioritizr.net/articles/gurobi_installation.html) of the prioritizr package (referenced appropriately in prioriactions package)**